tobnys/Imperium/README.md

 # Imperium
 [![Build Status](https://travis-ci.org/tobnys/Imperium.svg?branch=master)](https://travis-ci.org/tobnys/Imperium)

-Imperium is a web based RPG game built with JavaScript.
+Imperium is a web based idle game built with JavaScript, Node & other technologies.

-In Imperium players can build their own fictional country and advance in technologies and warfare to then begin fighting other countries for power.
-Different countries can also gain allies by using politics to their advantage.
-Industries and taxation is a big part of a countrys economics which is needed to further advance into the game.
+In Imperium players can build their own fictional empire.
+The game is heavily based around economics as it is a so called "idle game".